If you are on a budget and want to block out noises getting into your house, moving blankets is one of the best options.

 Window blockers are what they sound like…they block the windows.
 No, these aren’t curtains or blinds.

 These are big panels that fit precisely the window frame’s size, blocking all the light and sound from getting in the house.

 If you don’t have the budget, you don’t have to buy the window blockers with minimal skills; you can easily create them from sofa cushions and other materials.

 After making the panel, mount it on a hardwood board and seal it with acoustic sealant.
 The frame will absorb vibrations and noise.

 Acoustic curtains are elegant to look at.
 They also come with hooks, so you don’t have to ruin your walls when installing them.

-While moving blankets aren’t designed for soundproofing, when properly installed, they can deaden the sound and make your home one of the quietest in your area.
+While moving blankets aren’t designed for soundproofing, they can deaden the sound when properly installed and make your home one of the quietest in your area.